Revere, Missouri: History

 Founded on October 22, 1887, by the Santa Fe Railroad, Revere was "probably named in honor of Paul Revere."
 During the period prior to 1900, Revere flourished as an intermediate stop for the railroad.
 In 1898, Revere was incorporated as a city in the 4th class of Missouri.

-In 1898, J.H.
-Talbott of Luray started the Revere Current, a weekly newspaper that consisted of five pages of world and local news including advertisements, train schedule and local markets.
+In 1898, J. H. Talbott of Luray started the Revere Weekly Current, a weekly newspaper that consisted of five pages of world and local news including advertisements, train schedules and local markets.
 Circulation closed on July 18, 1901, when Talbott left for law school.

 Located at the former site of the Revere Methodist Church, Ar-Del Park was dedicated on May 30, 1946, as a memorial to Revere natives John Arnold Wallace and Delmar Brown, who died serving their country during World War II.
 A large boulder with a plaque dedicated to all Clark County veterans is located in the park.

 On July 26, 2011, the United States Postal Service announced plans to consider closing the Revere post office as part of a nationwide restructuring plan.
 On May 9, 2012, it was announced that a new strategy would preserve the nation's smallest post offices, reversing the earlier plan.